WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Which is the best cheap Bluehost alternative?

-If you’re searching for a cheap Bluehost alternative, DreamHost are a great option to consider.
-DreamHost are a lot cheaper than Bluehost at full price and allow month-to-month billing on all their plans (which Bluehost don’t).
+If you’re searching for a cheap Bluehost alternative, DreamHost is a great option to consider.
+DreamHost is a lot cheaper than Bluehost at full price, and allows month-to-month billing on all of its plans (which Bluehost doesn’t).

 Which is the best Bluehost alternative for managed WordPress hosting?

-If you’re willing to pay for managed WordPress hosting, consider more premium hosts such as Rocket.net, Flywheel, or WP Engine.
-Kinsta are another great alternative, but they didn’t make our list because they’re a little more expensive.
+If you’re willing to pay for managed WordPress hosting, consider more premium hosts such as Rocket.net, Flywheel or WP Engine.
+Kinsta is another great alternative, but it didn’t make our list because it’s a little more expensive.

 Which is the best Bluehost alternative for WooCommerce stores?

 If you’re hosting a WooCommerce store, you should consider WP Engine’s dedicated eCommerce hosting plans.
-While they’re more expensive than Bluehost, investing that extra money is worth it for an eCommerce store.
+While it’s more expensive than Bluehost, investing that extra money is worth it for an eCommerce store.

 Related Reading: